What Are SSL Certificates and How Do They Work?

 Secure Your Site With WP Engine

 Depending on your choice, SSL certificates can be quite expensive.
 Here at WP Engine, however, we provide you with two accessible choices.
-All of our users have access to free Let’s Encrypt certificates – which are recommended for most sites – along with premium alternatives from RapidSSL (starting at $199 per year).
+As part of our secure WordPress hosting platform, all of our users have access to free Let’s Encrypt certificates – which are recommended for most sites – along with premium alternatives from RapidSSL (starting at $199 per year).

 Furthermore, our excellent support team can guide you through the process of setting up your certificate.
 All you need to do is find the right plan for your needs, and sign up to get a secure site today!